Recent E2B versions can directly MBR-boot from certain types of .WIM, .VHD and .VHDX files.

-If you have reliability problems with Windows 7 VHDs, convert them to a NTFS .imgPTN file and ensure that the .VHD, \bootmgr and \boot\BCD files are present inside the .imgPTN file.
+If you have reliability problems with Windows 7 VHDs then convert them to a NTFS .imgPTN file and ensure that the .VHD, \bootmgr and \boot\BCD files are present inside the .imgPTN file.
 Use BootIce to configure the BCD if required.

 VHD's which first load grub4dos (look for \grldr file) - use .VHDGRLDR.

-If activation problems, try a different file extension or convert to .imgPTN file and add \bootmgr and \boot folder.
+If activation problems, try a different file extension or convert to .imgPTN file and add \bootmgr and \boot folders.

 Note: A Windows 8.1 version of bootmgr is required to be in the \_ISO\e2b\grub\DPMS\NTBOOT.MOD folder (the Make_E2B.exe utility will try to add it automatically).
 E2B will warn you if it is missing or it is not a compatible version.
 You can obtain the correct version from inside a Microsoft Windows 8.1 installation ISO file.
 You can instead run "\_ISO\docs\Make_E2B_USB_Drive\Add_Bootmgr_to_E2B_drives.cmd" to add the correct version of bootmgr to your E2B drives (requires internet access).

 Tip: Make a .txt file using \_ISO\TXT_Maker.exe for your .VHD or .WIM file - you can tick 'Only display if 64-bit' if it is a 64-bit OS so that it will not be listed in the E2B menu on 32-bit systems.